Pompeo D'Ambrosio: Life

 During World War II, he was a Lieutenant in the Italian Army (Divisione "Brescia") in North Africa (Libya and Egypt).
-After nearly 3 years of fighting (from 1940 to 1942, when he also participated in the conquest of Tobruk) he was wounded and taken as a POW during the Battle of El Alamein in November 1942, receiving a military Medal of Honor signed by the same Mussolini.
+After nearly three years of fighting (from 1940 to 1942, when he also participated in the conquest of Tobruk) he was wounded and taken as a prisoner of war during the Battle of El Alamein in November 1942, receiving a military Medal of Honor signed by Mussolini.

-When he returned to Italy from an Allied Prisoner of War Camp in Egypt, in 1946 co-founded in Salerno the local section of the Movimento Sociale Italiano, a national-conservative Italian Party later named Alleanza Nazionale and in 2022 governing Italy with the name "Fratelli d'Italia".
+When he returned to Italy from an Allied prisoner of war camp in Egypt, he founded the local branch of the Italian Social Movement in 1946.
+The neo-fascist party, co-founded in Salerno, was later named Alleanza Nazionale and in 2022 governed Italy under the name Fratelli d'Italia.

-In 1947 married and had two children: Antonella and Bruno.
+In 1947 married and had two children, Antonella and Bruno.

 Influence in the Italian community of Venezuela

-In 1951 Pompeo D'Ambrosio moved to Venezuela, where started to work as Director of the "Banco Francés e Italiano" (called later "Banco Latino"), financing the Italian community of Caracas, Maracaibo and Puerto La Cruz.
+In 1951 D'Ambrosio moved to Venezuela, where he began working as director of the Banco Francés e Italiano (later called Banco Latino), financing the Italian community of Caracas, Maracaibo and Puerto La Cruz.

-Many companies of Italian-Venezuelans, like "Vinccler" and "Constructora Delpre" (that made the skyscrapers of the Parque Central Complex, until 2010 the tallest of South America), received his experienced advice and financial help in order to grow at the first levels of the Venezuelan economy.
+Many Italian-Venezuelan companies, including Vinccler and Constructora Delpre (which built the Parque Central Complex skyscrapers, which were until 2010 the tallest in South America), received his advice and financial help in order to grow at the first levels of the Venezuelan economy.

-He was even co-founder of the "Casa de Italia" and the "Centro Italo-Venezolano" of Caracas, and participated in many other associations for the health and social assistance of the Italians with a low-level income.
-He even promoted the diffusion of the Italian language in Venezuela.
+He was co-founder of the Casa de Italia and the Centro Italo-Venezolano of Caracas, and participated in many other health and social aid associations for low-income Italians.
+He also promoted the Italian language in Venezuela.

-Santander Laya-Garrido cites him, in his book "Los Italianos forjadores de la nacionalidad y del desarrollo económico en Venezuela" (The Italians creators of the nationality and the economic development of Venezuela), as an example of honesty and dedication to the community.
+Santander Laya-Garrido cites him, in his book Los Italianos forjadores de la nacionalidad y del desarrollo económico en Venezuela, as an example of honesty and dedication to the community.

-His honesty made him to fight the growing but corrupted power of Pedro Tinoco (and his group called "Twelve Apostles") when he became President of the Banco Central de Venezuela.
-But in the eighties, D'Ambrosio was forced to resign by Tinoco from the Banco Latino, a bank that was - soon after his resignation - involved in the biggest financial crisis of Venezuela.
+His honesty led him to fight the growing but corrupted power of Pedro Tinoco (and his group called Twelve Apostles) when he became president of the Banco Central de Venezuela.
+However, in the 1980s, D'Ambrosio was forced by Tinoco to resign from Banco Latino, a bank which was involved in the biggest financial crisis of Venezuela soon after his resignation.

-When the Banco Latino went bankrupt in 1994, Pompeo D'Ambrosio received an outstanding applause (appeared on all the Venezuelan media) from the "Association of Employees of the Latino Bank", during a conference denouncing the corruption of Tinoco and his group (Siro Febres Cordero, etc..).
+When Banco Latino went bankrupt in 1994, D'Ambrosio received an outstanding applause from the Association of Employees of the Latino Bank during a conference denouncing the corruption of Tinoco and others including Siro Febres Cordero.

-Furthermore, Pompeo D'Ambrosio is mainly remembered by the Italian community of Venezuela because of his D'Ambrosio Era, when ruled with his brother Mino the Deportivo Italia (from 1958 to 1978, when soccer rose in prominence in Venezuela).
+D'Ambrosio is mainly remembered by the Italian community of Venezuela for his D'Ambrosio Era.
+From 1958 to 1978, along with his brother Mino, they ran Deportivo Italia at a time when soccer rose in prominence in Venezuela.

-Pompeo D'Ambrosio died on 15 April 1998 in Caracas.
+D'Ambrosio died on 15 April 1998 in Caracas.